 Notable Legacy Board Games

 Admittedly, Party Games feature far more overlap than most of the genres on this list.
-We'd go so far as to call most Secret Identity and Roll and Move games excellent examples of Party Games.
+We'd go so far as to grant most Secret Identity and Roll and Move games almost automatic entry into the Party Game category.
 Throw in Trivia and Word Games and this genre casts a wide shadow.

 Perhaps the most important elements of a party game are simplicity and accessibility.
 It has to be fun, easy to understand and humorous.
 And your drunk friends need to understand it with minimal explanation and lots of distractions.